fvwmorg/fvwmorg.github.io/Wiki/Tips/GradientBackgrounds/index.md

 type: tip
 description: |
   This descibes how to get nice gradients on different fvwm desktops or pages.
 ---
+# Gradient Backgrounds

 * TOC
 {:toc}

-# Gradient Backgrounds

-This descibes how to get nice gradients on different fvwm desktops or pages.
+This describes how to get nice gradients on different fvwm desktops or pages.

 ## Create the Gradients